vkuehn/robot-applications-server/README.md

 # robot-applications-server

-A node js application to serve web applications which control robots
+A node js application to serve web applications which control robots.

+Mainly through ROS